evernym/verity/verity/src/test/scala/com/evernym/verity/msgoutbox/base/interface/description.md

 * Implementation should be created with a static factory in a bootstrap code / dependency injection.
 In our case it should be created inside of the UserGuardian

 With these key points in mind we should receive:
-* Actors that are easy to cover with unit tests -- because it is easy to mock the interfaces
+* Interfaces, that abstract out some parts of implementation from other parts of implementation (for example storage of messages from outbox)
-* Implementations that are easy to cover with unit tests -- their functionality is incapsulated and all external services are again accessed through the interface
+* Implementations that are less complex and easy to change in future.

 With that things in mind we will receive stable code consumed through interfaces and covered with unit tests.